 The job a sub-$500 table saw gets called for most often: breaking down 4x8 sheets of plywood into cabinet panels, ripping 2x4 studs to a consistent width for a built-in bookcase, or crosscutting trim boards to length.
 These are jobs that require a straight fence, enough rip capacity to handle sheet goods, and a motor that does not bog down in a single pass.
 A $200 job-site saw with a flimsy fence fails all three.
 The saws below pass them.

 Cut quality is excellent.
 The Squarelock fence locks reliably parallel and holds position through heavy use.
 The 13-amp motor is less powerful than the DeWalt's 15-amp, which shows slightly in hardwood at full depth -- but for the plywood and dimensional lumber that make up 95% of homeowner table saw work, the difference is not material.
-At $349, you are paying a $20 premium over the DeWalt for the stand system.
+When live pricing keeps the Bosch close to the DeWalt, you are paying mainly for the stand system.
 If the saw lives in one place, the DeWalt is the better pick.
-If it moves, the Bosch is worth every dollar of the premium.
+If it moves, the Bosch can justify the premium.

 How to Choose a Table Saw Under $500

 The fence makes or breaks the saw.
 A table saw with a sloppy fence produces cuts that are never parallel and require constant resetting.
-The rack-and-pinion system on the DeWalt DWE7480 is the best fence mechanism under $500.
+The rack-and-pinion system on the DeWalt DWE7485 is the best compact fence mechanism in this budget tier.
 Everything else requires more effort to set up accurately.

 Portable vs stationary.
-If the saw moves -- garage to jobsite, truck bed to deck, workshop to vacation home -- spend the extra $20 for the Bosch's Gravity-Rise stand.
-If the saw never moves, the DeWalt's lighter form factor and better fence are the right trade-off at $329.
+If the saw moves -- garage to jobsite, truck bed to deck, workshop to vacation home -- the SKIL's integrated folding stand is the best value in this price tier.
+If the saw never moves, the DeWalt's compact form factor and better fence are the right trade-off when live pricing stays competitive.

 FAQ